 KLOWN duo Casper Christensen and Frank Hvam reunite for a true-life tale of epic failure.
 Witness the non-arrival of the Danish electric car!

-It is the 1980s and the world is a glorious playground of possibility.
+It's the 1980s and the world is a glorious playground of possibility.
 Technology is the great equalizer and the parade of shiny new products that were considered pure science fiction fantasy just a decade before now promise a world of opportunity for the bold.
 For the dreamers.
 For men just like Thorkild.
-A smooth talker with big dreams and even bigger confidence in his own impending success, Thorkild has seen the future and the future is the electric car.
+A smooth talker with big dreams and even bigger confidence in his own impending success, Thorkild has seen the future... and it is the electric car.

 Christensen and Hvam need little introduction in these parts; they are already well known as the mad duo behind KLOWN.
 As with their international breakthrough, the filmmakers serve as both screenwriters and stars in DAN DREAM.
 This is largely where the KLOWN comparisons end.
 The wit and intelligence of their prior work remains in full force, but are applied to DAN DREAM in very different ways.
 While KLOWN kicks with furious force at all the most ridiculous aspects of masculinity, DAN DREAM instead casts an almost wistful eye on an idea ahead of its time that was ultimately undone by the cultural forces of conformity and basic human insecurity.

 DAN DREAM puts a fascinatingly different spin on the creative team behind it.
 Having played exaggerated versions of themselves for a decade now in their signature work, Christensen and Hvam show not just a willingness to lose themselves in other characters but a clear skill in doing so while also finding new facets to their signature comedic style.
 Those looking for the extremity of KLOWN may not find it in DAN DREAM.
-What they will find instead is a creative team at their peak and still finding more aspects of their prodigious skills to explore.
-(Luke Mullen)
+What they will find instead is a creative team at their peak, who are still finding more aspects of their prodigious skills to explore.
+(Todd Brown)